GoogleCloudPlatform/gcsfuse/docs/semantics.md

 Note the following consequence: if machine A opens a file and writes to it, then machine B deletes or replaces its backing object, then machine A closes the file, machine A's writes will be lost.
-This matches the behavior on a single machine when process A opens a file and then process B unlinkes it.
+This matches the behavior on a single machine when process A opens a file and then process B unlinks it.
 Process A continues to have a consistent view of the file's contents until it closes the file handle, at which point the contents are lost.